Goga74/electron-media-manager/README.md

 **How to use mediadevices in WebRTC style in Electron framework.**

 This is a simple Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+This demo demonstrates how developer can programmatically switches video stream from one device (embbeded webcam, for example) to another device (for example, USB webcam).

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**